The Curriculum

 • Mathématics.

 EFI grows along with its students and each year a new grade is added.
-For the 2019-20 school year, we opened the door of Middle School with a 6e/Grade 6 class.
-From 2022 our 3e/Grade 9 students will take the “Diplôme National du Brevet” – the French Middle School National Diploma in partnership with CNED.
-2022-2023 is the year of the creation of the High school with the opening of a 2nd/Grade 10 and, through our accreditation with Cambridge International, our High School students will take the IGCS test.
+2022-2023 is the year of the creation of the High school with the opening of a 2nd/Grade 10 and, through our accreditation with Cambridge International, our first High School students took the IGCSE test in May 2023.
+In 2024, 1ere/G11 students will take the preliminary Baccalaureate examinations.
 Finally, it is in 2025 that EFI will have its first Baccalauréat (High School Diploma) graduated students.

 During the Seconde – Grade 10 year, students strengthen their knowledges and make academic choices for the Première – Grade 11 class regarding their skills and their wishes.